Differential structure

-In mathematics, an n-dimensional differential structure (or differentiable structure) on a set M makes M into an n-dimensional differential manifold, which is a topological manifold with some additional structure that allows for differential calculus on the manifold.
+In mathematics, an n-dimensional differential structure (or differentiable structure) on a set M makes M into an n-dimensional differential manifold, which is a topological manifold with some additional mathematical structure that allows for differential calculus on the manifold.
 If M is already a topological manifold, it is required that the new topology be identical to the existing one.

 Definition

 For a natural number n and some k which may be a non-negative integer or infinity, an n-dimensional C^{k} differential structure is defined using a C^{k}-atlas, which is a set of homeomorphisms called charts between open subsets of M (whose union is the whole of M) and open subsets of $\mathbb{R}^{n}$: